bmrzycki/nullserv/README.md

 On my setup I perform the following actions to deploy nullserv and run it as user nobody.

-1. Compile nullserv: $ go build
+1. Compile nullserv: $ make

 2. Copy the binary as root: # cp nullserv /usr/local/bin